 For dessert you are going to want a simple lighter dessert.
 For example a creamy Panna Cotta, a lovely Strawberry Semifreddo or how about a simple No-Churn Cappuccino Ice Cream?

-Tips for making the Best Bolognese Sauce
+Tips for making the Best Bolognese Recipe

 - Use an equal part of ground beef and pork, make sure it is not too lean, more on the fatty side.